-It can be quite difficult to run your hobby along with work life, but the company I work for gives me enough free space.
+It can be quite difficult to run your hobby along with your work life, but the company I work for gives me enough free space.

 Sometimes I want to do Kung Fu to customers but I don't, of course :)

 I can stay still because this sport also teaches patience.
 In the morning, I start the day with Kung Fu, which creates a cold shower effect.
-Afterwards, it allows me to focus on work.
+Afterward, it allows me to focus on work.

-Our brain always needs a space and I invite you to learn Kung Fu as an escape plan.
+Our brain always needs space and I invite you to learn Kung Fu as an escape plan.